 The aim of the study was to examine the effectiveness and cost effectiveness of a community-based screening programme to decrease fragility fractures in older women and thereby address the aforementioned ‘Treatment Gap’ in this population.
 The structure of the study is depicted in figure 3 [Au: Figure number updated.].

-Previous trials of population screening for osteoporosis have been undertaken, including one based in a population of post-menopausal women, which was started in the 1990s and reported in 2010105.[Au: It might be nice to add a few words of the conclusions of this trial.]
-[Au: Paragraphs merged] In addition, a more recent RCT of primary-care based screening was reported in 2012106.[Au: Again, it might be nice to add a few word on the conclusions of this trial here.]
-The primary difference between this and SCOOP was that the primary outcome was treatment uptake[Au: the primary outcome of SCOOP was treatment uptake or of the older trials was treatment uptake?
-Please clarify.] and not the clinical outcome of fractures.
+Previous trials of population screening for osteoporosis have been undertaken, including one based in a population of post-menopausal women, which was started in the 1990s and reported in 2010105, and reported that screening marginally increased the usage of osteoporosis treatments and reduced fracture incidence.[Au: It might be nice to add a few words of the conclusions of this trial.]
+[Au: Paragraphs merged] In addition, a more recent RCT of primary-care based screening was reported in 2012106, which found that screening for osteoporosis increased prescription of osteoporosis medication at 6 months (OR 2.24, 95% CI 1.16 to 4.33).[Au: Again, it might be nice to add a few word on the conclusions of this trial here.]
+The primary difference between these studies and SCOOP is that, with SCOOP the that the primary outcome was fracture incidence and not treatment uptake[Au: the primary outcome of SCOOP was treatment uptake or of the older trials was treatment uptake?
+Please clarify.].

 [H2] Results.

 [Au: I’ve moved down this detailed text on methods and study design into the figure legend, OK?]
-The study population comprised women aged between 70 and 85, who were assigned to either a screening arm (those found to have moderate or high risk of fracture by FRAX underwent further assement of BMD) or a control arm (receiving usual care[Au: please specify what this usual care is]) (Figure 3)[Au: I’ve condensed the cut text down into one sentence and moved the detail into the figure 3 legend.
+The study population comprised women aged between 70 and 85, who were assigned to either a screening arm (those found to have moderate or high risk of fracture by FRAX underwent further assssment of BMD) or a control arm (receiving usual care, provided in a primary care setting[Au: please specify what this usual care is]) (Figure 3)[Au: I’ve condensed the cut text down into one sentence and moved the detail into the figure 3 legend.
 This will improve the narrative flow.
 Please check for accuracy.].
 The key effectiveness findings of the SCOOP study were published in 2018107, although there were no significant differences in the primary outcome measure of all osteoporosis-related fractures between the screening arm and control arm (p=0.178; HR 0.94; CI, 0.85–1.03) or the rate of all clinical fractures (p=0.83; HR 0.94; CI 0.86–1.03), as shown in table 1.
 However, in a pre-specified analysis, the rate of hip fracture was statistically significantly lower in the screening arm (p=0.002; HR 0.72; CI, 0.59–0.89).

 In terms of numbers needed to treat, the absolute size in hip fracture rate reduction was 0.9%, which means that 111 women aged 70–85 would need to be screened in order to avert a single hip fracture.
 Notably, the reduced risks that were observed in SCOOP were strongly affected by the efficacy of the currently available treatments and as the efficacy of treatments rise, the risk of fracture will probably reduce.
 [Au: Paragraphs merged.]
 Osteoporosis medication use was higher in the screening group compared to controls at the end of year one (15% vs 4%), with medication use being particularly high in the high risk group at the 6 month time point (78%).
 [Au: Paragraphs merged.]
 There was no difference in mortality, anxiety or quality of life outcomes between the two groups.